xueliu/Raspcontrol/README.md

 # [Raspcontrol](http://raspcontrol.com)

+Raspcontrol has been drastically improved since the inital release, we now have improved security, standalone deployment and many new awesome features!

 ### Getting Started Guide
 ##### Typical Requirements:

-Raspcontrol can be deployed standalone with only PHP __5.4__ installed which means there is no requirements for a HTTP server such as Apache or NGINX. __PHP 5.4 and above only, no later version__
+Raspcontrol is intended to be used with the PHP 5.4 inbuilt web server.

-If your distribution does not support PHP 5.4 then you will need a HTTP server such as Apache to access Raspcontrol.
+If your distribution does not support PHP 5.4 then you will need to build it from source or use a HTTP server such as Apache to access Raspcontrol.

 ***